nightroman/FarNet/FSharpFar/README.md

 ```

 ****
+### open

 `fs: //open [with = <config>]`

-Opens an interactive session with the specified or default configuration.
+Opens the interactive editor with the specified or default configuration.

 Sample file association: